If you’ve ever told anyone that you're studying Japanese, you’ve probably heard one thing more times than you can count…

 Unlike, for example, German and Spanish, there are no word genders in Japanese.

 That’s right, Japanese has no articles (the words “a”, “an”, and “the” in English).

 So if you’ve ever struggled with whether or not to use “a” or “the” with a specific word when learning a European langauge, have no fear — Japanese is here (but articles are not)!

 Any language is going to take time and effort to learn, and Japanese in particular presents more challenges to a native English speaker than many other languages.

 However, as you’ve seen in this article, even the “hardest” aspects of Japanese are much simpler than they might initially seem.

 It’s less about Japanese being hard and more about it just being different from English.

 And that means, that as an English speaker it will simply take you a little extra time to learn and get used to the particular sounds, structures and vocabulary of Japanese.

-The best way to start is to enrol in Japanese Uncovered.
+Looking for the best way to start?
+Enrol in Japanese Uncovered.
 In this comprehensive beginner course, I'll guide you step by step all the way from zero to intermediate in Japanese.
 And because you'll be learning through the power of story, you'll have a blast along the way!